-Afterwards, walk along the Cijin Beach (旗津海水浴場) until you see the Rainbow Church (旗津彩虹教堂) at the end of Cijin Beach.
+Afterwards, walk along Cijin Beach (旗津海水浴場) until you see the Rainbow Church (旗津彩虹教堂) at the end of Cijin Beach.
 It is not an actual church but a colourful (and very Instagrammable) art installation.

 Alternatively, rent a bike and spend the afternoon biking around the island.
-The island is quite big so if you want to cover more grounds, being on two wheels might be a good idea.
+The island is quite big so if you want to cover more ground, being on two wheels might be a good idea.

 And when you are hungry, try some of the local Taiwanese food at one of the restaurants or food vendors along Cijin Old Street (旗津老街).

-Day trip to Fo Guang Shan Monastery (佛光山佛陀紀念館)
+21. Fo Guang Shan Monastery (佛光山佛陀紀念館)

 Fo Guang Shan is a Chinese Buddhist practice based in Taiwan.
 The monastery has Buddhist pagodas flanking both sides of the long corridor path that leads to the big Buddha statue.

 There is also a museum which has one of the tooth relics of Sakyamuni Buddha.
 And if you are keen to stay overnight, it is possible to stay in one of the dorm rooms in the monastery.

 How to get to Fo Guang Shan Monastery: Take bus E02 from Kaohsiung Zuoying Station and get off at Buddha Memorial Hall Station.
 It takes about two hours to get there.
 Then walk a few minutes to the museum.

 Tainan is the oldest city and was the ancient capital of Taiwan.
 Visitors go to Tainan to visit unique historical sites, famous temples and sample local specialties.
 After all, Tainan is known as the city of snacks!